Technical University of Munich: Post World War II

 During the war, 80 percent of the university's facilities in Munich had been destroyed.
 Under these difficult conditions, teaching resumed in April 1946.

 In 1956, the construction of a research reactor in Garching was the beginning of the Garching campus.
 In 1969, the physics department building was opened there, followed in 1977 by new buildings for the chemistry, biology and geoscience departments.

-In 1967, a Faculty of Medicine was founded with campuses in Haidhausen (Rechts der Isar Hospital) and Schwabing.
-By 1968, the TH München comprised six faculties, 8,400 students, and 5,700 staff.
+Between 1868 and 1870 the architect Arnold Zenetti oversaw the construction of several hospital buildings which are today attached to the Munich universities or form part of the TUM campus.
+In 1967, a TUM School of Medicine was founded with campuses in the buildings of Rechts der Isar Hospital.
+By 1968, the so called TH München comprised six faculties, 8,400 students, and 5,700 staff.
 In 1972, the Zentrale Hochschulsportanlage, a 45-hectare sports center, was built on the grounds of the 1972 Summer Olympics.

 In 1970, the TH München was renamed to its present name Technische Universität München.
 When the Bavarian Higher Education Act came into force in 1974, the six faculties were replaced by eleven departments.
 In 1992, the field of computer science was established as an independent Department of Informatics, having previously been part of the Department of Mathematics since 1967.

 21st century

 In 2002, TUM Asia was founded in Singapore, in cooperation with the Nanyang Technological University and the National University of Singapore.
 It was the first time that a German university had established a subsidiary abroad.

 The Department of Sport and Health Sciences and the School of Management were established in 2002.
 The Weihenstephan departments were combined into the "Weihenstephan Centre of Life and Food Sciences" (WZW), which would later become the School of Life Sciences.
-With the establishment of the School of Education in 2009, the School of Governance in 2016 and the Department of Aerospace and Geodesy in 2018, the university comprises 15 schools and departments.
+With the establishment of the School of Education in 2009, the School of Governance in 2016, the Department of Aerospace and Geodesy in 2018, the School of Natural Sciences in 2023, the university comprises 7 schools and 29 research departments.

 Since the inception of the German Universities Excellence Initiative in 2006, TUM has won every round of evaluation and the title University of Excellence.

+As part of its Agenda 2030, the 15 schools and departments were consolidated into seven schools by 2023.

+In 2024, TUM entered and won A2RL, an autonomous racing league held in Abu Dhabi, in the car racing format.
+In 2025, they participated again, also winning in Abu Dhabi.